neuromatch/impact-scholars/_sources/impact-scholars/mentoring_guidelines.md

 Mentors are matched to project groups based on subject expertise, preference, and, where possible, timezone compatibility.
 Mentors and mentees receive a joint introductory email from the program organizers.

-It is expected that mentors and mentees are committed to investing <u>a minimum of 1-2 hours per month</u> to establish and sustain a successful mentoring relationship throughout the program.

 Mentors are additionally expected to sign the [Volunteer Agreement](https://airtable.com/app32npl2ZlbJvtXK/shrrFrKgFi8VNDiAu).

 ### First interactions (October)